 Tactics and Teamwork

-The following first appeared in the Winter 2011 issue of The Docket, the Earle Mack School of Law biennial newsletter.
+The following first appeared in the Winter 2011 issue of The Docket, the law school's biennial newsletter.

 Having worked as an engineer before starting law school, Chris Ricciuti knew he wanted to launch a career in intellectual property law.

 He didn't know how interesting – or how much fun – it could be.